sumanth7605/Challenge-for-Cloud-DevOps/README.md

 ansible --version

-# In remote server in /etc/sudoers file add below line
+# Add the below line in the remote server in /etc/sudoers to make password less connection.

 jenkins ALL=(ALL)  NOPASSWD: ALL